sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/prompt-engineering.md

 ## Function calling or connecting Systems to External Tools
-Related to prompt engineering is a powerful technique of function calling that allows you to provide a LLM with a function signature and expected parameters.
+Related to prompt engineering is a powerful technique called function calling that allows you to provide a LLM with a function signature and expected parameters.
 LLMs response will then generate a function call and parameter values that can then be integrated into a Compound AI system.
 Specific information on this technique with various LLMs: